 You won’t be flying between planets, dodging mines, pirates, turrets and other nasties all the time however, as a fair bit of footwork is also involved.
 Wall-jumping between platforms, pulling an assortment of levers, dodging environmental hazards, blasting guards and more, are all on the menu once you enter a building.
 Gotta say, I never quite imagined a life of trash man would be so full of action and adventure, intergalactic or not!

 Although given a choice, I suspect this fella would rather simply be going about his daily job, rather than risk everything on a journey like this.
-Chances are it’d make for a rather boring game, but that’s besides the point – safety first and all that, ya know?
+Chances are it’d make for a rather boring game, but that’s beside the point – safety first and all that, ya know?

 This is our first milestone, and it’s just a “techdemo”.
 Currently, the game lacks of many things, but we already have a lot of plans for the next milestone.